dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 However, we now again run into the problem where Pandas will read the Parquet file in its entirety.
 In order to circumvent this, we will need to perform projection pushdown manually again by providing the `read_parquet` method with the set of columns that we want to read.

-The optimizer in DuckDB will figure this out by itself by looking at the query you are executing.
+The optimizer in DataMiner will figure this out by itself by looking at the query you are executing.

 ```py
 lineitem_pandas_parquet = pd.read_parquet('lineitemsf1.snappy.parquet', columns=['l_extendedprice'])